Dowell-Lab/codeclub/git/git_usage.md

 Suppose you were working on a document in something like Microsoft Word, and you wanted to create a copy of it to send to your collaborators.
-Say your document is called "paper.doc".
+Say your document is called `paper.doc`.
-After you send it to collaborators, you'll probably get back a copy of the file with a different name, like "paper<sub>revisions.doc</sub>".
-Once you make your changes, you might make a new copy called "paper<sub>final.doc</sub>" that contains all the changes after you've put the revisions from your collaborator back in.
+After you send it to collaborators, you'll probably get back a copy of the file with a different name, like `paper_revisions.doc`.
+Once you make your changes, you might make a new copy called `paper_final.doc` that contains all the changes after you've put the revisions from your collaborator back in.

 If you do this, you'll end up with a bunch of files: